JuliaMusic/JuliaMusic_documentation.jl/docs/src/index.md

 comes in the form of the [MIDI](https://en.wikipedia.org/wiki/MIDI) format which is described later on this page.

-The current documentation was built with the following versions
+The current documentation was built with the following package versions
 ```@setup versions
 using Pkg.API: installed
 ins = installed()